q-shift/backstage-playground/plugins/api-backend/README.md

         spec.type: grpc
 ```

-The example above only lists APIs of type `grpc`, but any type can be used, or even no type at all.
+**Remark**: The apiRef example above only lists the APIs of type `grpc`, but any type can be used, or even no type at all.
 In the later case all APIs, regardless of their kind will be listed.

-The definition of the selected API can then be save to the project workspace, using the `fetch:api` action.
+The definition of the selected API can then be saved to the project workspace using the `save:api` action.

 ```yaml
 - id: saveApi